 use-v4-udp-ports, avoid-v4-udp-ports, use-v6-udp-ports, and avoid-v6-udp-ports specify a list of IPv4 and IPv6 UDP ports that will be used or not used as source ports for UDP messages.
 See Section 6.2 about how the available ports are determined.
+For example, with the following configuration avoid-v4-udp-ports and avoid-v6-udp-ports can be used to prevent named from choosing as its random source port a port that is blocked by your firewall or a port that is used by other applications; if a query went out with a source port blocked by a firewall, the answer would not get by the firewall and the name server would have to query again.
+Note: the desired range can also be represented only with use-v4-udp-ports and use-v6-udp-ports, and the avoid- options are redundant in that sense; they are provided for backward compatibility and to possibly simplify the port specification.

+'''

-For example, with the following configuration use-v6-udp-ports { range 32768 65535; }; avoid-v6-udp-ports { 40000; range 50000 60000; };
+use-v6-udp-ports { range 32768 65535; };

+avoid-v6-udp-ports { 40000; range 50000 60000; };

+'''